Best Practices

 Where Do Archived Emails Go in Gmail?

-All Mail is Gmail's master mail folder containing your gmail all mail archive.
+Archived emails live in the All Mail folder.
+It is Gmail's master mail folder containing your gmail all mail archive.
 Every email you've ever sent or received (except Trash and Spam) lives here.
-Your inbox, your sent folder, your archived emails, they're all just filtered views of All Mail.
+This includes your inbox, your sent folder, your archived emails, they're all just filtered views of All Mail.

 When you archive an email, Gmail removes the inbox label.
 The email doesn't move anywhere.
 It just disappears from your inbox view.
 To retrieve archived emails in Gmail, you simply need to know where to look.